aws-cloudformation/aws-cloudformation-templates/SNStoSQS-KCvideo/README.md

 https://aws.amazon.com/premiumsupport/knowledge-center/sqs-sns-subscribe-cloudformation/

 The link to get the initial SNS Stack is also found in the above link.
-The Lambda functions in the folders here need to be zipped and uploaded in an S3 Bucket.
+The Lambda functions in the folders here need to be zipped and uploaded in an S3 Bucket after running "npm install".
 Replace "my-bucket-name" with the Bucket's name in the template.